 You understand that these conditions and limitations on your personal behavior are necessary in order to reduce the risk of transmitting and/or being infected by the COVID-19 virus and that your failure to comply with these responsibilities may jeopardize your health and safety, as well as the health and safety of others in the campus community, potentially causing severe illness and death.

-Students will comply with governmental, state, and campus directives concerning maintaining required physical distancing (six feet) between themselves and other individuals on campus;
+Students will comply with governmental, state, and campus directives concerning social distancing and face coverings for vaccinated and unvaccinated individuals;

 Students will engage in frequent handwashing and follow proper sneeze and cough etiquette, as recommended by the CDC;

 Students understand and agree that they may be subject to regular testing of the COVID-19 virus and contact tracing.
 If testing and contact tracing is available, and they agree to submit to the testing and tracing, and the confidential reporting of the results to the College, without objection;